reimagined/resolve/docs/api-reference.md

 Deserializes the response data if it contains valid JSON.
 If the data is not JSON, the original string is kept.
 Initialized by the `createParseResponseMiddleware` factory function.

-This middleware takes no options.
+This middleware has no options.
 You can add it to a request as shown below:

 ```js
 import { createParseResponseMiddleware } from 'resolve-client'